A. S. Byatt: Fiction

 Possession (1990) parallels the emerging relationship of two contemporary academics with the lives of two (fictional) 19th-century poets whom they are researching.
 Possession is a historical fiction.
 It won the 1990 Booker Prize and was adapted for a film released in 2002.

 Byatt's novella Morpho Eugenia was included in Angels & Insects (1992), which was turned into the eponymous 1995 film; that film received an Academy Award for Best Costume Design in 1997.

 Byatt's novel The Biographer's Tale, published in 2000, she originally intended as a short story titled "The Biography of a Biographer", based on her notion of a biographer's life in a library investigating another person's life.
 This she developed into writing about a character called Phineas G. Nanson, who is attempting to learn about a biographer for a book he intends to write, but who can only locate fragments of his three unwritten biographies, which are on Galton, Ibsen and Linnaeus.
 Phineas Gilbert Nanson is named after an insect and is almost an anagram of Galton, Ibsen and Linnaeus, though Byatt said this was an uncanny coincidence that she did not realise until afterwards.

 The Children's Book, published in 2009, is a novel spanning from 1895 until the end of the First World War, centring on the fictional writer Olive Wellwood.
 She is based upon E. Nesbit.
 Another character—Herbert Methley—is a combination of H. G. Wells and D. H. Lawrence, according to Byatt.
 The novel also features Rupert Brooke, Emma Goldman, Auguste Rodin, George Bernard Shaw, Virginia Woolf and Oscar Wilde, all appearing as themselves.
 Byatt initially intended to title the book The Hedgehog, the White Goose and the Mad March Hare.

 She wrote at her home in Putney, West London, and at another house in the Cévennes in Southern France, where she spent her summers.
-She did not write her fiction on a computer, she did so by hand, though she had deployed a computer for non-fiction articles.
+She did not write her fiction on a computer but by hand, though she had deployed a computer for non-fiction articles.
 According to a 1991 unpublished interview with the Los Angeles Times Book Review, Byatt said she began her writing day at around 10 a.m., prompting herself by reading something easy and then something harder: "And then after a bit if I read something difficult that's really interesting I get this itch to start writing.
 So what I like to do is to write from about half past twelve, one, through to about four".
 At this point, she said, she would begin reading again.